Assyro AI

 Frequent FDA meetingsEnhanced communication throughout developmentBetter alignment, fewer surprises

-Rolling reviewSubmit NDA/BLA sections as completed2-6 months faster review
+Rolling reviewSubmit NDA/BLA sections as completedMay allow review work to begin earlier

 Accelerated approval potentialApproval based on surrogate endpointsEarlier market access